ng-Classic/ng-classic/aio/content/guide/pipes.md

 </div>

-Angular Classicprovides built-in pipes for typical data transformations, including transformations for internationalization \(i18n\), which use locale information to format data.
+Angular Classic provides built-in pipes for typical data transformations, including transformations for internationalization \(i18n\), which use locale information to format data.
 The following are commonly used built-in pipes for data formatting:

 | Pipes                                       | Details |